 When you receive an absentee ballot, read the directions that are printed in it.
 You will note that the way to mark your votes is to fill in the ovals near your choices.
 Do not use any other marks.
 Do not write anywhere on the ballot.
 The only time you may write on the ballot is when you want to vote for someone else whose name does not appear on the ballot - then you may write his or her name in the write-in box and fill in the oval in that box.
 If there are propositions up for vote, you will find them on the back of the ballot.
 Mark your vote by filling in the oval next to either "yes" or "no".
 The paper ballots are canvassed by scanning them with machines so be sure to follow the directions and mark them correctly.

-After making your votes on the ballot by filling in the ovals near your choices, fold the ballot and put it in a smaller envelope.
+After making your votes on the ballot, fold the ballot and put it in a smaller envelope.
 Sign and date the back of the envelope.
 Seal the envelope and put it in the larger envelope that is addressed to the Board of Elections.
-Mail or deliver your ballot following the regulations described in the other sections above.
+Mail or deliver your ballot to your borough Board of Elections office.